Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Using Bucket Permissions

 **Explanation:**
-"Using an IAM role" is correct.
+Using an IAM role is correct.
 IAM roles provide temporary credentials.
-"User Groups" is incorrect; they are for organizing users.
+User Groups is incorrect; they are for organizing users.
-"Cross region replication" is incorrect; it is for data replication.
+Cross region replication is incorrect; it is for data replication.
-"Bucket Permissions" is incorrect; they control access, not credential management.
+Bucket Permissions is incorrect; they control access, not credential management.

 ---